 - Frame and spacer materials

 - Glass type

 U-value is an inverse measure; the lower the U-factor, the better insulated the window.
-Thus, a single-paned window with a basic aluminum frame has a U-value above 1, usually around 1.25, while triple-pane windows may have U-values around .25 or lower.
+Thus, a single-paned window’s U-Value with a basic aluminum frame is above 1, usually around 1.25, while triple-pane windows may have U-values around .25 or lower.